-What is the impact and where Which stakeholders are Management Approach

-does it occur?
-What is the affected?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
+Management Approach What are the Risk/s Identified?
+Which stakeholders are affected?
+Management Approach What are the Opportunity/ies Identified?
+Which stakeholders are affected?

-organization's involvement in the

-impact?

-· · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
 Management Approach

-What are the Opportunity/ies Which stakeholders are Management Approach

-Identified? affected?